aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-text/update-properties-of-a-paragraph-by-index/_index.md

 ---
-title: "Update Properties of a Paragraph by Index in a PowerPoint Presentation"
+title: "Update Properties of a Paragraph by Index"
 type: docs
-url: /update-properties-of-a-paragraph-by-index-in-a-powerpoint-presentation/
+url: /update-properties-of-a-paragraph-by-index/
 weight: 50
 ---